 With the right dog walker, your dog will get both the physical and mental exercise they need, which means they are less likely to be lonely, bored, and potentially destructive while you are out at work.

 You can have peace of mind knowing that your dog is getting the best quality of life, even when you are not around.
-Like with any industry, when looking for a local dog walker, you’ll find you have plenty of options.
+Like with any industry, you’ll find you have plenty of options when looking for a local dog walker.

 It’s important that you find the right dog walker for you and your dog, so ask plenty of questions.
 If you are unsure how to go about selecting a dog walker, or what questions to ask the Dogs Trust have produced some useful guidance, see the link below: